 They're pretty smart.

-Let me give you a uh Winston Churchill quote.
+Okay, if you think that, let me give you a Winston Churchill quote.

-If you will not fight for the right when you can easily win without bloodshed.
+If you will not fight for the right, when you can easily win without bloodshed.

-If you won't fight for the right when you can easily win without bloodshed, if you will not fight when your victory will be sure and not too costly, you may come to the moment when you will have to fight with all the odds against you, and only a small chance of survival.
+If you won't fight for the right when you can easily win without bloodshed, if you will not fight when your victory will be sure and not too costly, you may come to the moment when you will have to fight with all the odds against you and only a small chance of survival.

 There may be even a worse case.

-You may have to fight when there is no hope of victory.
+You may have to fight when there is no hope of victory, because it is better to perish than to live as slaves.

-Winston Churchill said a number of great things during World War II.
+Winston Churchill said a number of great things during World War II, but this is right on the money.

-You know, some people might say that uh Juan Williams canned during fundraising week because it's fundraising week.
+You know, some people might say that Juan Williams canned during fundraising week because it's fundraising week.

-Their donors are all liberals, and it's a great, great promotion out there.
+Their donors are all liberals and it's a great, great promotion out there.

 That's the real question.